 Initially, I ordered size 9 EE but it was way too tight.
 Instead, I bought a pair of size 9.5 EE and it has the right fit.
 The sleek design, no-sew material application, and padded heel collar, and reduced weight of the shoe and increased its comfort after wearing it all day, every day.
 The fit and feel reminds me of my all-time favorite New Balance model 870V3 only with much more breathable upper and softer and bouncier RevLite foam midsole.

 There are also trade-offs in wearing the Vazee Prism.
 There was a forefoot slippage due to its over-flexibility and lack of security in the midfoot.
-I have to wear thicker socks and tighten its stretch laces to have a secured fit.
+I have to wear thicker socks and tighten its stretch laces for a secured fit.
 There are also a few runners complained about the durability of the shoes’ upper.
 I had to run a few more kilometers to feel its responsiveness and flexibility while shifting gears.
 Also, Vazee Prism does not perform well while running on wet pavements.

 It took less than 75 kilometers of wear before it became fully break-in.
 I am glad that my pair of Vazee became more comfortable and responsive when I wore it at the Chicago Marathon last October.